Common questions

 What aircraft will I actually fly on?

-Citation tier covers light and midsize Citation aircraft (CJ3, XLS, Latitude).
+Citation tier covers Cessna Citation Excel and Citation Sovereign aircraft (mid and super-mid).
 Legacy tier adds the Embraer Legacy 500 — our super-mid with 9 passengers, 3,125nm range, stand-up cabin, and full refreshment service.
 All flights are MiaJets-operated under FAA Part 135 with two-pilot crews.
+See the fleet in detail →

 The release mechanic